-But we have an easier solution that doesn’t require that phone call.
-You can also choose a VPN, otherwise known as a Virtual Private Network, to route all internet traffic through a static IP address.
-If your ISP is not offering a static IP address, then consider using a VPN with a dedicated IP add-on, and this will fix your problems.
+But we have a more straightforward solution that doesn’t require that phone call.
+You can also choose a VPN, a Virtual Private Network, to route all internet traffic through a static IP address.
+If your ISP is not offering it, consider using a VPN with a dedicated IP add-on, which will fix your problems.

 Concluding remarks: Stabilize your digital address with reliability

 Static IP addresses offer stability, ease of access and consistency.
 For hosting servers and remote access, you have the power in hand to use it reliably.
 The question here comes when manual efforts of setting up the static IP address tires you or your ISP provider keeps track of you.

 Worry no more!
 PureVPN can ease your worries with its vast and exclusive list of dedicated IP addresses just for you.

 If you have not subscribed for a static IP address from your ISP and need to know

 about it, here’s what you can do:

 – Click the network icon in the system tray to open the network menu.

 – Then, select “Open Network & Internet Settings.”
 On a Mac, click the Apple menu, choose “System Preferences,” and then select “Network.”